synqs/ArduinoThermoControlWeb/README.md

 # Installation

+- download github for desktop
+- set up the proxy for github
+- get mini-conda
+- open the anaconda prompt
+- set the proxy for anaconda
 - create a new directory
 - clone the repository through in the new folder through
  > git clone ...